warrenpilot/hello-world/README.md

 So you have to create a branch before editing.
 Then commit.

-This commit is to be on this branch (which I create/switch to first) edit this file, then commit to origin.
+This commit is to be on this branch (which I create/switch to first), edit this file, then commit to origin.

+Now this branch is strictly for editing before placed into the master.